bkuhn/talks/SoC-Mentor-Summit-2011/npo.markdown

     - On Board of Directors of Free Software Foundation.
     - President and Executive Director of Software Freedom Conservancy.

-+ Much of my views are influenced by these roles.
++ Many of my views are influenced by these roles.

++ These are still my views, not those of these orgs or others.

 # Why *Did* People Write Free Software?